 What counts as a plumbing emergency?

 Anything that poses a risk of flooding, contamination, structural damage, or losing essential water service.
-Burst pipes, active leaks, sewer backups, water heater failures, and basement standing water all qualify.
-If you’re unsure, call and describe what you’re seeing—we’ll tell you if it’s urgent and what to do next.
+Burst pipes, leaks, sewer backups, water heater failures, and standing water in basements all qualify as emergencies.
+If you’re not sure, call and tell us what you’re seeing—we’ll let you know if it’s urgent and what to do next.

 How fast can a plumber get to my house?